-Each wheel hub has an identification plate attached to the front of it.
-The plate also contains information regarding gear ratio.
+Each wheel hub has an ide the front of it.
+The plate als regarding gear ratio. - Hydrostatic Pumps The engine has one hydro engine block.
+Refer to the Hagie part number.
+The state of the s np Rea or Front ve an identification contains the serial n plate permanently attached to umber and other manufacture 0 Front - Right Front Right Rear Left Front Rear

-Right Front

-Right Rear

-Left Front

-Loft Poor

-Hydrostatic Pumps

-The engine has one hydrostatic pump in front of the engine block.
-Refer to the Hagie Parts Manual for Hagie part number.

-Front Rear
+Left Rear